rjnadwod/Fetch-Test-rjnadwod/README.md

 INSTALLATION
 ------------

+Install nodeJS and npm if they are not already installed on your machine.
+You can find an installer at https://nodejs.org/en/download/

 Download this repository onto your machine.
 Open the project folder in terminal, VS Code, or editor of your choosing.
-Run the below commands to install all necessary modules/packages.

-Commands:
- * npm install
- * npm i express pg
- * npm i nodemon async
- * npm i cookie-parser morgan
- * npm i http-errors debug
- * npm i pug

-Once all of the modules/packages have been downloaded, start the web service with 'node index.js', and the service will begin running at http://localhost:3000
+Once all of the repository and all of the modules/packages have been downloaded, start the web service with 'node index.js', and the service will begin running at http://localhost:3000